 New Jersey Divorce and Family Mediation

-Mediation is a process whereby an impartial third party — the mediator — leads the divorcing couple through the process of agreeing on the required areas — namely equitable distribution of assets and liabilities, alimony/spousal support (if warranted), parenting and child support.
+Mediation is a process whereby an impartial third party — the mediator — leads the divorcing couple through the process of agreeing on the required areas — namely equitable distribution of assets and liabilities (such as your house or 401k), alimony/spousal support (if warranted), parenting and child support.
 Mediation helps you get to answers.

 To learn more about divorce and divorce mediation in New Jersey, you can review on this website:

 - The Sanns NJ Divorce Mediation Guide

 - Helpful articles and book recommendations on divorce, mediation, family and parenting (see the menu on the left in the footer)

 - The mediation and ADR Blog, which updates the latest on law changes and other news

 - Other resources (NJ laws and criteria on divorce, custody, child support, visitation and alimony)